majagledic/MSc-Thesis-SDS/README.md

 - **Variance**: across repetitions
 - **RMSE**: overall error metric

-The goal is to identify which estimation strategy yields the most accurate and reliable counterfactual performance estimates under realistic modeling conditions.
+The goal is to identify which estimation strategy yields the most accurate and reliable counterfactual performance estimates under various modeling conditions.

 -----------------------
 ### Repository Structure